 - Outpatient care

-- Hospitalization (with the restriction of 190 days of inpatient care in a lifetime)
+- Up to 190 days of hospitalization (in a lifetime)

 The amount of coverage depends largely on what your insurance plan covers.
-Some might cover some treatments but not cover others.
-Or, some may only cover treatment under a physician or have other restrictions.
 Qualifications may vary, and you should check with your insurance before enrolling in a particular clinic.
-However, some popular insurance plans that advertise mental health benefits are:8, 9, 10, 11
+However, some popular insurance plans that cover rehab include:8, 9, 10, 11

 - Anthem Blue Cross/Blue Shield

 Inpatient vs. Outpatient Drug Rehab in Connecticut